1995 NAPA 500: Race report

 Dale Earnhardt defeated Sterling Marlin by nearly four seconds after 22 lead changes during the event, with a record low of two safety car periods totaling eleven laps.
 Earnhardt started in 11th place and came back from behind to win this race, which set a new race record for fastest 500-mile Cup race at the circuit in 3 hours, 3 minutes, 3 seconds, with an average speed of 163.633 MPH, a record that still stands after the 2019 season at the circuit.
 Dale Earnhardt was able to dominate this race, as they set up a very aggressive engine package that would make him untouchable all race long, and the engine held up for the win.
 The average speed of the race was 163.632 mph.

 Darrell Waltrip scored his 59th pole position with a qualifying time of 29.6099 seconds for an average speed of 185.046 mph, in what would be the final pole of his illustrious Hall of Fame career.
-Ken Schrader finished dead last in this race in a coincidental manner; his engine blew and that happened to be a situation that helped Jeff Gordon clinch his championship, as he was required to finish 41st or better to win.
+Ken Schrader finished 42nd in this race in a coincidental manner; his engine blew and that happened to be a situation that helped Jeff Gordon clinch his championship, as he was required to finish 41st or better to win.
 The #26 of Hut Stricklin would be involved in an accident on the third turn.
 Billy Standridge, Jack Sprague, Mike Wallace, Shane Hall, Delma Cowart, and Eric Smith would fail to qualify for this race.
 Out of the 42-driver grid, only six of them would not finish the race.
 All 42 of the qualifying drivers were born in the United States.

 Jeff Gordon won the 1995 NASCAR Winston Cup Series championship after finishing in 32nd-place in this race.